douglaskataki/serial_mpu9150/README.md

 serial_mpu9150
 ==============

-Using serial library (http://wjwwood.io/serial/) and FreeIMU library (changed some aspects) with MPU9150 and Adafruit MPL115A2, integrated with ROS.
+Using serial library (http://wjwwood.io/serial/) and FreeIMU library with the sensors MPU9150 and Adafruit MPL115A2 (https://github.com/adafruit/Adafruit_MPL115A2), integrated with ROS.
+Got the processing code found inside the FreeIMU library and modified from java to c++ so it could be used with the serial library.

 ### Install Instructions